trippsc2/OpenTracker/README.md

 - Game mode settings can be changed by clicking the Gear icon on the top right of the Items panel and modifying the settings listed.
 - The Dungeon Item Placement settings change the number of available checks in a dungeon to the number of non-dungeon items applicible for that mode.  (e.g. If Standard Dungeon Item Placement is set, Palace of Darkness has 5 items.
 If Maps/Compasses is set, PoD has 7 items.)
 - To allow for mystery seed friendliness, all mode settings can be changed without affecting the tracker state.
 Modifying Dungeon Item Placement adds or subtracts remaining items from relevant dungeons when the mode is changed.
-- More complete Retro support is planned for the future.
-The current design intent is to add a generic key to the Items panel to represent keys in inventory and to use the Small Key shuffle icons for each dungeon to represent keys used in the dungeon.
-This is coming soon.
+- In Retro, you can use the generic key in the Items panel to indicate keys in inventory.
+Any keys used in a dungeon should be tracked using the dungeon key icons.
+The dungeon logic will take the total of the generic keys and dungeon keys, so to give you a better sense of what you can currently do.
-- Currently, you are assumed to always have the Rupee quiver in Retro mode.
-This will likely change when more complete Retro support is added.
+- The Rupee quiver is assumed to be had in Retro mode, but is trackable.

 ### Autotracking